You’re looking for a simple, code-free way to build high-converting landing pages, right?

 - 130+ free templates + a huge marketplace of paid templates – These help you quickly spin up new landing pages because all you need to do is edit the text and hit Publish.

-- Tons of marketing integrations – Easily connect to your favorite email marketing service, webinar tool, CRM, payment gateway, and more.
+- Tons of marketing integrations – Easily connect to your favorite email marketing service, webinar software, CRM, payment gateway, and more.

 - Hosted landing pages – Leadpages hosts all of your landing pages for you, though you can still use your own domain name.